AstolfoBrew/SimpleBench/out/Roblox/README.md

 ## Per-Executor

-To add a script to this list, use this script:
+To add a result to this list, use this script:

 ```lua
 local Repo = 'AstolfoBrew/SimpleBench';